devwithfin/devwithfin/README.md

 # 👨‍💻 Hello Coders!
-I’m Alfiansyah | Jr. Web Developer
+I’m Alfiansyah

 🚀 Experience as a Frontend Developer using React.js, Tailwind CSS, and Figma to build responsive interfaces
 🛠️ Also skilled in backend development with Node.js, Express.js, CodeIgniter and MySQL / SQL Server